luka-nisic/service_status/README.md

 ## How it works

-Github action should trigger on a 5 minute interval, using "on schedule" event, and it's checking the state of all microservices.
+The process is simple:

+* A GitHub action should be triggered on every 15th minute of every hour.

-After checking, the script sends an action via webhook to Discord, where the messages of the final status are showed in their respectable channel.
+* After checking, the script sends an action via webhook to Discord, where the messages of the final status are shown in their respectable channel.

-Updated 10/8/2023
+***Updated 16/8/2023***